TheHipbot/docker-web2py/README.md

-# docker-web2py
+# About this repo
-web2py Docker files
+The repo contains the Docker image for the [web2py](http://www.web2py.com/) web framework.
+See the hub page.